 Feng Shui rules – the command position

 This is one of the fundamental ideas in Feng Shui which basically means facing certain objects towards the door.
-It doesn’t have to be directly, you can get creative with it, for example, using a mirror.
+It doesn’t have to be direct, you can get creative with it, for example, using a mirror.
 The main door to the room is where it is believed that positive energy enters.
-The most important object being:
+The most important object is: